It was designed by a local architect in combination with the Secret Service as a place where a US President could stay safely

 The Eisenhower Cabin At Augusta National

-Ike Eisenhower, Supreme Commander of the Allied Forces in World War II, had become a member of Augusta National in 1948 six months after he had had a two-week vacation staying at the cub.
+President Dwight Eisenhower, Supreme Commander of the Allied Forces in World War II, had become a member of Augusta National in 1948, six months after he had had a two-week vacation staying at the cub.
 He told reporters it had been his “best vacation in years.”

 In 1953 Eisenhower was elected President of the United States.